optimizely/nuclear-js/README.md

 #### `Nuclear.isKeyPath(value)` : Boolean

-Returns true if the value is the format of a valid keyPath
+Returns true if the value is the format of a valid keyPath.

 #### `Nuclear.isGetter(value)` : Boolean

-Returns true if the value is the format of a valid getter
+Returns true if the value is the format of a valid getter.